Published: • 4 min read

 Restore the Database on the Destination

-I always switch the ReportServer database into single-user mode to prevent connection conflicts:
+I always switch the ReportServer database to single-user mode to prevent connection conflicts:

 USE [master];